ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/components/_register-react.md

 |if you decide for example to switch this component out for another.
 |
 |[[note]]
-||A React Component in this context can be an valid React Component - A Class Based Component, a Hook or even an inline
+||A React Component in this context can be any valid React Component - A Class Based Component, a Hook or even an inline
 ||Functional Component.
 ||The same rules apply regardless of the type of component used.